V-Nathir/The-origin-of-a-late-type-galaxy-Cosmological-simulations/README.md

 <a id="1"></a>
 ## [About the project](#indice)

-The data of a AP3M-SPH cosmological simulation has been analyzed to find the origin of the components of a late-type galaxy using Python.
+The data of a AP3M-SPH cosmological simulation, PDEVA, has been analyzed to find the origin of the components of a late-type galaxy using Python.

 This is my Master's Thesis in Astrophysic for the Universidad Complutense de Madrid.